AllgeierSchweiz/azure-openai-lab/README.md

 Large Language Models (LLMs) possess extensive knowledge of diverse topics drawn from different data sources up until April 2023.
 This enables the model to address a wide array of problems, however, not every business requires a model capable of addressing an extensive range of topics simultaneously.
 Fine-tuning allows us to counteract this state, allowing the language model to become sharper in a specific knowledge domain.

 In this workshop, we’ll be working with a new dataset — a CSV file filled with details about vegan recipes.
 By re-training the model with this dataset, our model will be able to generate recipes that are finely tailored to the provided prompt input.
-We will learn more about these concepts in Part 5
+We will learn more about these concepts in [Part 5][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-5]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>